 \subsection{Results}

 The LCNN model fine-tuned using our adaptive adversarial training significantly improves the white-box scenario and increases the robustness for many attacks in the transferability benchmark.
 At the same time, its EER score calculated on original samples is equal to 0.0882, which is still satisfactory.
-This shows that robustness against AAs can be achieved without significant decrease in performance for a standard scenario.
+This shows that robustness against AAs is possible without a significant decrease in performance for a standard scenario.
 The results are presented in Table~\ref{tab:wb-at} and Table~\ref{tab:bb-at}.

-Adaptive adversarial training allows us to significantly increase the robustness in the white-box scenario.
+Adaptive adversarial training significantly increases the white-box scenario's robustness.
 The average EER decreased from 0.7870 to 0.1247.
-In the case of transferability, the average EER score is also improved --- achieving 0.1133.
-The improvement shows primarly in the case of the attack with SpecRNet, as ResNet3 does not cause a substantial threat in the transferability scenario.
+Regarding transferability, the average EER score also improved --- achieving 0.1133.
+The improvement shows primarily in the case of the attack with SpecRNet, as RawNet3 does not incur a substantial threat increase in the transferability scenario (Sect.~\ref{sec:transferability}).